How to Prepare for Soccer Tryouts (12 Tips to Get Selected)

 The very least you can do ahead of a soccer tryout is get into decent shape.

-By showing up physically fit and ready to go, you’re already at an advantage over much of the competition.
+By showing up physically fit and ready to go, you put yourself at an immediate advantage.

-If your trial is a few weeks away and you’re not playing regularly, create a weekly program to whip yourself into shape.
+Find out when your season starts (here's the HS schedule), and then create a weekly program to whip yourself into shape.

 Some sure-fire ways to improve your cardiovascular fitness include: